g0bel1n/gravlaw-model/README.md

 ![plot](https://github.com/iSab01/gravlaw-model/blob/master/ressources/GravLawModel_France.png)

+In blue, we can see the actual average traffic per day.
+In black we have the estimated traffic.
+Please aknowledge the fact that the precise value is not the point of the simualtion.
+The goal is to examine **tendancies** to check if the model might be close to reality.
+Moreover, for visualization puroposes, the width of the black ligne is not proportionnal to the real flow, but to T[i,j]^(0,7).
+The purpose of such a non-linear transformation is to avoid having massive flows covering the image or the inverse, not seeing any small-medium flows.

 ## OnBoarding

 After making sure that your environnement check out the requirements, you can use the following commands :